Confidence Finance & Trading Ltd.

-The Board of Directors wishes to express sincere thanks to Bankers ShareholdersClients and Employees of the Company for extending their support during the year.
+The Board of Directors wishes to express their sincere thanks to Bankers ShareholdersClients and all the Employees of the Company for extending their support during the year.

 Statement of Disclosure of Remuneration Under Section 197 of Companies Act 2013 andRules 5(1) of Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014

 II.
-The percentage descrease in the median remuneration of Employees for the financialyear was 14.78.
+The percentage increase in the median remuneration of Employees for the financialyear was 67.33.

 ill.
-The Company has 9 permanent Employees on the rolls of Company as on 31stMarch 2015.
+The Company has 9 (Nine) permanent Employees on the roils of Company as on 31stMarch 2016

 V. Comparison of the remuneration of the Key Manaerial Personnel against theperformance of the Company : Remuneration awarded to the Key Managerial Personnel forthe current year was duly reviewed and approved by the Nomination and RemunerationCommittee of the Company.